0bkevin/mustafinho/AMA.md

-<h1 align="left" id="mustafinho-title">:guardsman: Ask Me Anything: Kevin Bravo</h1>
+<h1 align="center" id="mustafinho-title">:guardsman: Ask Me Anything: Kevin Bravo</h1>

 Hello, recruiter or technical person! :clap: **Thank you for stopping by and have interest in my profile.**

 Nowdays is realy complicated to know each other, more when you are in a interview and have all kind of feelings (anxaiety, fear...) and short time, so I decided to write this kind of AMA in where I'm interviewing myself for you to know a little about me.

 > Each section contains 5 questions or less, the goal is to explain my technical & soft  experience as well as professional interests so that any person could get to know me in less than 10 mins.

 # :eyes: Overall

 Actually, the experience that I've applied professionally is mostly based on soft skills.
 I 've implemented all the things that I've learned as an Occupational Therapy student: I carried out teams, I helped to organize programs and activities , I've been working in teams with people of all different classes… Plus, all the work that I've been doing as a volunteer (currently I have like 800 hours of volunteer work)  Plus, all the beautiful things I learned as a scholarship holder of the AVAA organization.

-But, of course I have Highly technical abilities that I've applied to all the side projects that I worked on, that include planning, designing, building and deploying
+But, of course **I have Highly technical abilities that I've applied to all the side projects that I worked on, that include planning, designing, building and deploying**

 ## :suspect: Occupational what???

 Yes, Formally I’m an Ocupational Therapy (OT) Student here in Venezuela.
 When I started, my goal was to finish this carrer and then study and engeneering realted carrer, but the pandemic came and everything just fucked up.

 During the pandemic I started to study Web development through a Scholarship of Coursera, to have something to do during this time because my college was completely closed.
 Then, I started to dive deep into the blockchain rabbit hole and completely fell in love with all this crazy and buggy and new tech.
-Not only because the innovation, in blockchain development you need  to have string fundamental knowledge of all kind of stuff (cryptographics, networks, cybersec, system design, behavioral economics, game theory…) and wow, that experience of being in constant learning and at the same time building what probably could be the future of internet is something that i can’t let go.
+Not only because the innovation, in blockchain development you need  to have string fundamental knowledge of all kind of stuff (cryptographics, networks, cybersec, system design, behavioral economics, game theory…) and wow, that experience of being in constant learning and at the same time building what probably could be the future of internet is something that I could'nt let go.

 ## :confused: Why study two careers?